Skip to content

 1. beacond status.
 Verify that the voting power is equal to the effective balance.
 If voting power is 0, the node is NOT active.

-2. your operator address received $BGT when it produces blocks.
+2. your operator address received $BGT when it produces blocks (this will take a few hours).

-3. The comet API on the node will confirm your validator's presence in the set:
+3. The comet API on the node will confirm your validator's presence in the set.
+Look for your validator's public key in the list of validators:

 bash